-A: There are no auditions for woodwinds or brass prior to camp - only an informal "audition" in sections for the staff to determine balance, etc. during camp.
+A: There are no auditions for woodwinds or brass prior to camp - only an informal assessment in sections for the staff to determine balance, etc. during camp.
 All students will play scales, the UNCP Fight Song, and another selection on the first day of band camp.
 The music for these songs is in the SOTC Winds Dropbox folder.
-You must have this music memorized in order to successfully show your true abilities at the audition.
+You must have this music memorized in order to successfully show your true abilities.

 Drumline and colorguard: Click here for audition information.